 I am the great ant, the immigrant.

-Luna X Moya (They/She pronouns) is a Marketing Advisor at Moya Design Partners, where she leverages her experience as a documentary film director and editor to create MOYA’s marketing content and provide our clients with stunning ideas.
+Laura Moya Guerrero is a Marketing Advisor at Moya Design Partners, where she leverages her experience as a documentary film director and editor to create MOYA’s marketing content and provide our clients with stunning ideas.

 Luna’s filmmaking is supported by The Sundance Institute and Catapult Film Fund and was featured in Variety Magazine and The Washington Post.
 Luna is a formerly undocumented, queer, and chronically ill filmmaker.
 Her debut directorial film was “The Rights of Butterflies” (AFI Docs 2012.)
 The short documentary launched with a screening tour to successfully help pass the DREAM ACT in Maryland.
 Her second film, “What The Pier Gave Us,” started as a short (BAM Cinema FEST 2021), and a feature-length version is now in production.